 Luisa Welch : Cheers! : A History of Wine

 Details to follow

 Sandra Clark : Women and Crime in Shakespeare’s time

 Our first virtual monthly talk took place on Tuesday 2 June, when art historian Peter Webb delivered an illustrated lecture: Vincent Van Gogh: a personal journal through the places he painted

-Our second virtual monthly took place of Tuesday 7 June, when CEDU3A member and freelance consultant specialising in housing, urbanism and regeneration, Janet Sutherland, presented an array of choices for older people’s housing needs, from home adaptations to co-operative housing schemes, in the interests of independent living.
+Our second virtual monthly took place of Tuesday 7 July, when CEDU3A member and freelance consultant specialising in housing, urbanism and regeneration, Janet Sutherland, presented an array of choices for older people’s housing needs, from home adaptations to co-operative housing schemes, in the interests of independent living.

 On 4 August Gordon Hutchinson delivered a talk on the history of Alexandra Park, followed on 19 August by Peter Webb on European erotic art.
 The first talk in September was by Sheila Hayman on the subject of artificial intelligence, followed Tess Lugos with a brief history of Chinese medicine.